 You can choose units from the private rental market, as long as they meet housing quality standards.
 Annual inspections guarantee compliance with safety and quality standards, affecting payments to landlords.

 This process helps you navigate the rental market and maintain decent housing quality.
+You may also qualify for SNAP to assist with food costs and health services to address medical needs, supporting overall family well-being.

 Eligibility Criteria For Section 8 Housing